Did Trump's tweets on the Syria attack lock him into an even bigger military retaliation?

 News Analysis

-President Donald Trump’s tweets today calling Syria’s President Bashar al-Assad an “animal” for the suspected use of poison gas on his own people were extraordinary on many levels.
+President Donald Trump’s tweets on Sunday calling Syria’s President Bashar al-Assad an “animal” for the suspected use of poison gas on his own people were extraordinary on many levels.

 First, they undermine Trump’s stated determination to get out of Syria, having argued with his military advisers only last week that he prefers to get U.S. troops out in months, not years.